Questions?

 What makes your clinic different from others?

-The Neuro Clinic of Idaho is a specialized Stroke and Brain Injury clinic focusing on advanced treatments for the arm, hand, and foot for individuals who are experiencing hemiplegia.
+Neuro Clinic of Idaho is a Stroke and Brain Injury Specialty Clinic focusing on advanced treatments for the arm, hand, and foot for individuals who are experiencing hemiplegia.
 Speech therapists focus on swallowing, language, communication and functional cognition to increase individuals ability to resume daily life as desired.
 Our team comprises occupational therapists (OTs), physical therapists (PTs), and speech-language pathologists (SLPs) who collectively possess over 100 years of experience in treating stroke and brain injury patients.
 Our dedication ensures that you or your loved one receive the most advanced therapy techniques available.
 With our extensive service history in the valley, we're well-positioned to offer recommendations and guidance for additional care needs beyond therapy.

 We have a striving passion for assisting individuals impacted by stroke or brain injury.
 Recognizing the intricacies of the brain and neurological systems, our team has dedicated ourselves to specialized continuing education and rehabilitation in these areas.
 Committed to ongoing learning and improvement, we continuously refine our stroke and brain injury therapy approaches to ensure the highest level of care as time progresses.
 We are equipped to provide guidance and support for individuals with other neurological conditions, directing them to suitable rehabilitation clinics when necessary.